camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 By default Camunda BPM Run launches with the webapps and REST API modules.
 If you want only one of them enabled, execute the start script with a command-line interface with a `--webapps` or `--rest` property to enable the specific module.

 ## Connect to a Database
-Camunda BPM Run is pre-configured to use a file-based h2 database for testing.
+Camunda BPM Run is pre-configured to use a file-based H2 database for testing.
+The database schema and all required tables are automatically created when the engine starts up for the first time.
 If you want to use a custom standalone database, follow these steps:

 1. Make sure your database is among the [supported database systems]({{< ref "/introduction/supported-environments.md#supported-database-products" >}}).
+1. Create a database schema for the Camunda BPM platform yourself.
+1. Execute the SQL DDL scripts which create all required tables and default indices.
+The scripts can be found in the `configuration/sql/create` folder.
 1. Drop a JDBC driver jar for your database system in the `configuration/userlib` folder.
 1. Add the JDBC URL and login credentials to the `application.yml` like described [below](#database).
 1. Restart Camunda BPM Run